mathewlowry/myhub-gpt/AI4Communities on the Fediverse.md

 	- introduction
 	- AI services begun
 - version control
-    - this is version: 2
+    - this is version: current
     - this is the current version: [[AI4Communities on the Fediverse]]
     - here is the previous version: [[AI4Communities on the Fediverse 1]]